Michael Owen: 1996–2000: Breakthrough and prolific goal-scoring

-Owen replaced the injured Robbie Fowler as Liverpool's first choice striker in 1997–98.
+Owen replaced the injured Robbie Fowler as Liverpool's first-choice striker in 1997–98.
 He won the Premier League Golden Boot and was awarded the PFA Young Player of the Year award.
 Owen also finished in third place in the PFA Player of the Year voting behind Dennis Bergkamp and Tony Adams.
 Owen recorded many personal feats during the season and helped Liverpool challenge for the league championship, but ultimately a run of bad form in February saw the club bowing out of the title race.
 The Liverpool Echo wrote that, "[Owen] has become Liverpool's most precious performer and, quite simply, their saviour."
 Owen signed a five-year contract with Liverpool worth £2.5 million during the season.
 His £10,000-a-week deal made him the highest-paid teenager in the history of British football.
 Owen was runner-up to Zinedine Zidane in the World Player of the Year award, also finishing in fourth position in the FIFA World Player of the Year and European Player of the Year international awards.
 Owen retained the Premier League Golden Boot in 1998–99 despite incurring a hamstring injury against Leeds United that prematurely brought his season to an end on 12 April.
 With his pace identified as his greatest strength, Liverpool's game had revolved around feeding him with through passes and long balls.
 Owen constantly moved from static positions to full speed in a matter of split seconds.
 ESPN wrote, "It [would] eventually [prove] too much for [Owen's] hamstring to handle.
 Liverpool failed to challenge for the league title that season despite Owen's brilliant form.
 The club had appointed a new manager in Gérard Houllier and were transitioning out of the Spice Boys era.
-Owen ended the 1998–99 season as runners-up to Nicolas Anelka in the PFA Young Player of the Year award.
+Owen ended the 1998–99 season as runner-up to Nicolas Anelka in the PFA Young Player of the Year award.

 Owen returned to action after almost five months of layoff during the 1999–2000 season.
 He played intermittently throughout the season and ended up ceding the Golden Boot to Kevin Phillips.
 He had completed only six full games by January and, during a frustrating spell punctuated by recurring breakdowns, had managed to stay the 90 minutes only three times since mid-October.
 Owen injured his hamstring once again while playing against Middlesbrough in January.
 He remained out of action for well over a month and later received treatment from German doctor Hans-Wilhelm Müller-Wohlfahrt.
 The persistent hamstring problems ended up robbing Liverpool of Owen for a third of a season in which a lack of goals eventually cost them a place in the Champions League.